peterthoeny/web-ide-bridge/browser/README.md

-# Web-IDE-Bridge Server
+# Web-IDE-Bridge Browser

-Node.js WebSocket relay server that bridges web applications with desktop IDEs.
+JavaScript library to integrate web applications with desktop IDEs.

 See [../README.md](../README.md) for details.